 In accordance with legislation South Staffordshire Council, as a billing authority which acts as an agent on behalf of the major preceptors and central government, is required to make provisions for their share of business rates appeals to refund ratepayers who have successfully appealed against the rateable value of their properties on the rating list.
-This will include amounts relating to non-domestic rates charged to businesses in 2012-13 and earlier financial years.
+This will include amounts relating to business rates charged in 2024-25 and earlier financial years.

-These totalled £503,682
+These totalled £446,187